Trenton Systems announces development of Tactical Advanced Computer (TAC) family

 Boost DaR security even further with DIGISTOR Citadel SEDs, military-grade, TAA-compliant, FIPS-140-2-certified, and powered by CipherDrive, the NIAP-listed, CSfC-listed software with pre-integrated pre-boot locking, multi-factor authentication, and an instant crypto-erase function.

 "A rapid increase in sensor-acquired data, driven by the growth of the Internet of Things (IoT) and edge computing, has created a larger attack surface for cybercriminals," said Robert Haag, executive vice president of Trenton Systems.
-"TAC mission systems, equipped with advanced security technologies developed by Intel and Trenton brand partners, are secure by design, protecting secret, top-secret, and classified data from the moment of acquisition."
+"TAC mission systems, equipped with advanced security technologies developed by Intel and Trenton brand partners, are secure by design, protecting sensitive data from the moment of acquisition."

 For more information about TAC mission systems or to discuss your requirements, visit the TAC family product page.